-In spite of all the madness in those days (the crazy 80’s), I held down a job for eight years until… eventually, I was laid off.
-It wasn’t really a surprise.
+In spite of all the madness in those days (the crazy 80’s), I held down a job for eight years until—eventually—I was laid off.
+It wasn’t a surprise.
 Life had gotten really ugly, and I was showing up late on a regular basis, or calling in sick altogether.

-If ever I had to identify my first turning point… it was when I set foot in my career.
-Our landlord was a casual friend, and a real estate broker.
-He literally walked through our front door, offering me a job.
+If I had to identify my first turning point, it was when I set foot in my career.
+Our landlord was a casual friend and a real estate broker.
+He literally walked through our door, and offered me a job.
 In all honesty, the method behind his madness was that he wanted us to pay our rent!

-I actually learned my writing skills in that job.
+I learned my writing skills in that job.
 I was an innocent, untrained sheep, thrown to the wolves in the real estate world (that’s supposed to be humorous).
-I survived my plight by teaching myself how to distinguish fires, ease the minds of stressed out clients, and win negotiations (and other battles) by writing well thought out, cleverly worded, and clearly stated letters and emails.
+I survived my plight by teaching myself how to distinguish fires, ease the minds of stressed out clients, and win negotiations by writing well thought out, cleverly worded, and clearly stated letters and emails.

 I took the job seriously, and eventually crept out of my shell.
 I learned how to interact with people face to face, and started gaining the confidence that I so desperately needed.
 The downside was that—for many years—it was like having multiple identities, or personalities.
 One for the office, one for socializing, and one for home (and so on).